tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 IANA is requested to allocate an entry to the existing "TLS ExtensionType Values" registry, for connection_id(TBD1) as described in the table below.
-Although there is an early allocation, it is incompatible with this document.
+Although the value 53 has been allocated by early allocation for a previous version of this document, it is incompatible with this document.
 Once this document is approved for publication, the early allocation will be deprecated in favor of this assignment.